 The course in Winter 2018 will be jointly delivered by a team of instructors.
 The specific content and sequencing of the sessions has been developed to take advantage of the varied expertise amongst the instructional team.
-For consultation outside of designated class times, students should approach the respective instructor to which the specific coursework pertains; otherwise inquiries of a general or logistical nature should be directed to the Chair of Geography who will also act as the lead coordinator.
+For consultation outside of designated class times, students should approach the respective instructor to which the specific coursework pertains; otherwise inquiries of a general or logistical nature should be directed to the Chair of Geography.